Endpoints tool window

-Add an external OpenAPI specification to include endpoints from this specification in the Endpoints tool window and highlight them with a yellow background: open the Settings/Preferences dialog (Ctrl+Alt+S), go to , click in the Remote Specifications list, and specify the URL of an OpenAPI specification file or find an OpenAPI specification on SwaggerHub.
+Configure OpenAPI Sources: Add an external OpenAPI specification (for example, from SwaggerHub) to include endpoints from this specification in the Endpoints tool window and highlight them with a yellow background.
+In the OpenAPI Specifications window that opens, click in the Remote Specifications list, and specify the URL of an OpenAPI specification file or find an OpenAPI specification on SwaggerHub.
 This also adds URLs defined in the specification to code completion.

 For more information, see Add a remote OpenAPI specification.

-Shows the generated HTTP requests for the selected endpoints.
+Shows the generated HTTP or gRPC requests for the selected endpoints.

 If the corresponding server is running, you can submit the request to see the response immediately or open it in a separate HTTP requests file in the editor.
 For more information, see HTTP Client.

-Shows a generated preview of the OpenAPI specification for the selected endpoints.
+Shows the generated OpenAPI specification for the selected endpoints.

 JetBrains Rider provides a diagram to show the interactions between microservices.
 In the Endpoints tool window, click .